 There’s no stopping the shift.
 After decades of repression, cannabis is clawing its way back into public awareness as a medicine.
 For consumers, this is an exciting but also a confusing time.
 Much of what we assume is true turns out to be wrong, or at least inaccurate.
 The main rule is: use your common sense!

 Sour Diesel.
 Gorilla Glue.
 Purple Haze.
 Tangerine Dream.
 Strawberry Kush.
 Anyone wanting to buy from an American dispensary will be spoilt for choice.
 But is there actually “kush” in everything that has “kush” on the label?
 No!
 The legal cannabis market is still in its infancy and there is no official body to check the origin and quality of the products on offer.
-How could there be, when cannabis is still banned at federal level?
+How could there be, when cannabis is still banned at a federal level?

 The situation is even more precarious in the Netherlands.
 Despite what many people think, cannabis is still illegal there.
 The authorities simply turn a blind eye to its sale and consumption under the so-called “tolerance policy”.
 Because production is completely prohibited, the coffeeshops are obliged to buy their goods on the black market.
 The current legislation plays into the hands of criminals, puts the health of consumers at risk, and means the state misses out on millions in tax revenues.